WilliamnCoder/boxoffice-analysis/README.md

 - **pandas** - for handling data frames
 - **numpy** - for numerical calculations, logic and array handling.
 ### 5.2.
 For data visualization:
-- **matplotlib** - basis for data visualization, e.g. making diagram, plots, tables,
+- **matplotlib** - basis for data visualization, e.g. making diagram, plots and tables.
 - **matplotlib.ticker** - fine-tuning of axis and formatting.
 - **seaborn** - builds on matplotlib, with advanced visualizations.
 ### 5.2.
 For train-test split: